MicrosoftDocs/power-platform/power-virtual-agents/guidance/custom-analytics-strategy.md

 ### Power BI

-The custom analytics solution template includes a Power BI report that processes the raw transcript data (using Power Query) into a report that matches the Power Virtual Agents default analytics.
+The template for the custom analytics solution includes a Power BI report.
+This report processes the raw transcript data, using Power Query, and matches the Power Virtual Agents default analytics.

 In addition, users of the report have access to: